 Performing Arts and Media Building (304)

-The Performing Arts and Media Building is a place where students perform their acting practices and filming at film testing lab, modeling room, and other facilities.
+The Performing Arts and Media Building is a place where students perform their acting practices and filming at film testing lab, modelling room, and other facilities.

 Law School Building (303)

 This 14-story building with 3 underground floors opened in 2007.
 Law school, law library, college of social science are currently located in the building.
 Student cafeteria, faculty dining hall, computer labs are located on the 1st basement floor and main auditorium is located on the 2nd floor.
 Undergraduate and graduate administration offices are located on the 6th and 7th floor.
 Faculty offices and research labs are located from the 10th to the 14th floor.